Uncovering smooth structures in single-cell data with PCS-guided neighbor embeddings: Methods

-\begin{thm}[t-SNE artifact] Let $P_n$ be the discrete circle and let $\phi^*$ be the optimal embedding induced by the t-SNE objective (\ref{obj}) with the affinities (\ref{pij}) and the graph connectivity parameter $k$.
-Suppose $S(\phi^*)=n^\tau$ for some $0<\tau<1$ and $k=O(1)$ as $n\to\infty$.
-Then, the distortion factor of $\phi^*$ is unbounded, that is, $ L(\phi^*) \to \infty$ as $n \rightarrow \infty$. \end{thm} \begin{proof} See Section \ref{sec.proof} of the Supplement. \end{proof}
+\begin{thm}[t-SNE artifact] \red{Let $P_n$ be the discrete circle and let $\phi^*$ be the optimal embedding induced by the t-SNE objective (\ref{obj}) with the affinities (\ref{pij}) and the graph connectivity parameter $k$ satisfying $k=O(1)$ as $n\to\infty$.
+If $\phi^*$ is bilipschitz with distortion parameter $L(\phi^*)$ and scaling factor $S(\phi^*)$, such that $S(\phi^*)=n^\tau$ for some $0<\tau<1$, then, the distortion factor of $\phi^*$ is unbounded, that is, $ L(\phi^*) \to \infty$ as $n \rightarrow \infty$.} \end{thm} \begin{proof} See Section \ref{sec.proof} of the Supplement. \end{proof}